bfoster1267-ctrl/shiftproof-support/README.md

 # ShiftProof Pay Tracker

+Know exactly what your next paycheck should be.

+---

 ## Support

-Thank you for using ShiftProof!

-If you need help or have questions, please contact:
+Need help?

+Email:

-**Email:** bfoster1267@gmail.com
+bfoster1267@gmail.com

-Please include:
+---

+When contacting support, please include:

 - Device model
 - iOS version
 - App version
 - Description of the issue

-We'll get back to you as soon as possible.

 ---

+We'll respond as soon as possible.

 © 2026 ShiftProof